2022 FIFA World Cup Group H

-Group H of the 2022 FIFA World Cup took place from 24 November to 2 December 2022.
+Matches in Group H of the 2022 FIFA World Cup took place from 24 November to 2 December 2022.
 The group consisted of Portugal, Ghana, Uruguay and South Korea.
-The top two teams, Portugal and South Korea advanced to the round of 16.
+The top two teams, Portugal and South Korea, advanced to the round of 16.
 Uruguay exited the tournament after failing to progress the group stage for the first time since 2002, with South Korea's shock 2–1 victory over Portugal contributing to the elimination.